onedebos/mentaLLy-frontend/README.md

 ### Usage

-To use the app, start the rails server using
+In a terminal window,

 ```
-rails s
+npm install
 ```

-In a seperate terminal window, start Webpack using

 ```
 npm start